What to Expect

 An Introduction to the Cloisters

 Watch this video to hear Joe Ricketts describe how you can make a retreat at The Cloisters on the Platte and what you can expect from the experience.

 Arrival & Orientation

 You have arrived.
+At the check-in, we provide additional directions to get you oriented.
 After checking in, you are assigned a private room with a bathroom and shower.
 These initial moments are a time to settle in and make yourself at home.
-You are able to meet Cloisters on the Platte staff, ask questions, get acquainted with the grounds, and meet others attending the retreat.
+You will have a chance to meet Cloisters on the Platte staff, ask questions, get acquainted with the grounds, and visit with others attending the retreat.

 Continue reading to learn more about the routines and options for each day.